open-mmlab/mmcv/docs/faq.md

         And see whether they could correctly output results.

-    3. If Pytorch is correctly installed, check whether MMCV is correctly installed.
+    3. If PyTorch is correctly installed, check whether MMCV is correctly installed

         ```shell
         python -c 'import mmcv; import mmcv.ops'